Knowckx/text-calcer/README.md

 *   **Comment Support:** Allows users to add comments to their calculations using the `#` symbol.
 The part after `#` will be treated as a comment and ignored during calculation.
 *   **Responsive Design:** Adapts to different screen sizes using a two-column layout.
 *   **Formatted Output:** Displays numbers in a user-friendly way.
 Formats the output, displaying percentages if the value is too small.
+*   **Input Caching:** Caches the user's input.
+Restores the input when the webpage is opened next time.
 *   **PWA Support:**  After deployment using Https, it can be installed as a local application through PWA.
 *   **Cloud Provider Pages Deployment:** Supports static deployment on various service providers' pages.